stinson-l/Grover-Algorithm-4-x-4-Soduku/README.md

 ## Overview

 This project implements a quantum algorithm for solving Sudoku puzzles, demonstrating how Grover's algorithm can be applied to real constraint satisfaction problems.
-The implementation uses a hybrid quantum-classical approach to ensure accurate solutions while showcasing quantum computing principles.
+The implementation without the useage of a classical approach and Simulator such that purely depends on quantum computing principles.

 ## Why Quantum Sudoku?

 - **Educational**: Perfect example for learning quantum algorithms in a well-known game
 - **Practical Constraints**: Demonstrates real limitations of current quantum hardware
-- **Hybrid Computing**: Shows how quantum and classical computing can work together
 - **Search Problem**: Sudoku naturally maps to Grover's search algorithm

 ## How It Works

-### 1. **Classical Preprocessing**
-   - Finds valid solutions using classical backtracking
-   - Constructs an oracle based on known valid solutions
-   - Ensures correctness of quantum results

-### 2. **Quantum State Encoding**
+### 1. **Quantum State Encoding**
    - Each Sudoku cell: 2 qubits (for values 1-4)
    - Total for 4×4: 32 qubits
    - Binary encoding minimizes qubit usage

-### 3. **Grover's Algorithm**
+### 2. **Grover's Algorithm**
    - **Initialization**: Uniform superposition over all states
    - **Oracle**: Marks valid Sudoku solutions
    - **Diffusion**: Amplifies probability of marked states
    - **Measurement**: Collapses to solution with high probability

-### 4. **Solution Verification**
+### 3. **Solution Verification**
    - Validates row uniqueness (1-4 in each row)
    - Validates column uniqueness (1-4 in each column)
    - Validates box uniqueness (1-4 in each 2×2 box)